miha-skalic/youtube8mchallenge/README.md

 ### 4. fake_utls
 In this subfolder you will find commands to clear redundant test samples.
 Follow the readme in the folder.

+### 5. Changes to eval.py

+If `build_only` flag is set the script will compile the model (you still have to provide the parameters) without the data providers.
+This is useful if you want to run models on other machines.
+In this case evaluation loop will not run.